 Whether he’s performing shimmering, full-of-hope piano ballads or dark, sexually charged rock anthems, 20-year-old Atlanta native Robin Tucker is always searching for the truth in every chord and lyric.
 A classically trained pianist and singer studying at Berklee College of Music, Robin draws influence from artists like Evanescence, Enya, In This Moment, and Lindsey Stirling.

-Robin’s 2018 debut album, Wild, detailed a search for identity and lasting love, calling upon energetic electro-pop, soft piano, and acoustic guitar to tell stories inspired by Romeo and Juliet (except they live on a farm with lots of murder), Veronica Roth’s “Divergent” series, and his own teenage life.
-The album’s lead single, “You Love Me,” spent four months at #1 on OurStage’s pop competition, winning the Grand Prize for Pop in February 2020.
+Robin’s 2018 debut album, WILD, details a search for identity and lasting love, calling upon energetic electro-pop, soft piano, and acoustic guitar to tell stories inspired by Romeo and Juliet (except they live on a farm), Veronica Roth’s “Divergent” series, and his own teenage life.

 Robin is studying Professional Music with concentrates in Songwriting, Music Business, and Music Production at Berklee College of Music in Boston.
-Robin also works for NY-based independent artist and celebrated musician career coach Cheryl B. Engelhardt.
+Robin also works for NY-based #1 New Age artist and celebrated musician career coach Cheryl B. Engelhardt.